fordevoted/NTU-1091-SPML-Adversarial_Defense/README.md

-# NTU 1091 Security and Privacy of Machine Learning Adversarial Defense
+# NTU-1091-Security and Privacy of Machine Learning: Adversarial Defense

 ## Overview
 the attacker will use adversarial examples (up to epsilon=8 in the L_infinity norm) to attack your model, which is under white-box setting.